Device-independent uncloneable encryption: Uncloneable encryption scheme with variable keys

-\paragraph{Honest-device noise model.} We allow a small amount of noise in the honest behaviour of the devices, under a depolarizing-noise model.
-Specifically, we allow that rather than sharing exactly $\ket{\Phi^+} = \frac{1}{\sqrt{2}}(\ket{00} + \ket{11})$ in each instance, the honest devices instead share a \emph{Werner state}
+\paragraph{Honest-device description.} We now specify the honest device behaviour.
+We allow a small amount of noise in the honest behaviour, under a depolarizing-noise model.
+Specifically, we suppose that the honest devices share $l$ i.i.d. copies of a \emph{Werner state}